You Shouldn’t Worry About Annual Fees

 Premium Annual Fees Come With Premium Services

-Not so bad anymore.
-So what are you getting for that $250 to make it worthwhile?
+Not as bad.
+So what are you getting for that $495 to make it worthwhile?

 One of my favorite perks is $75,000 in primary rental car insurance.
 This means every time you rent a car you don’t need to pay for any additional insurance.
 In some countries, such as Mexico, this can save you about $25 or more every day.
-I’m taking a 7-day trip to Mexico this month and renting a car.
-Using my rental car insurance will save me at least $175.
+I’ve previously taken a 7-day trip to Mexico and rented a car.
+Using my rental car insurance saved me at least $175.

 You Should Be Strategic with the Cards That Don’t Give You Value for the Annual Fee